-The Barnyard Grass, Echinochloa Is One Of The Most Common Crops Originating From Tropical Asia
+Barnyard Grass, Echinochloa Is One Of The Most Common Crops Originating From Tropical Asia

-The common barnyard grass, also known as Echinochloa crus-Galli in formal terms, is a type of wild grass from tropical Asia classified as a type of panicum grass, and pioneers first discovered it in the Great Lakes region in 1843.
+Barnyard grass, also known as Echinochloa crus-Galli in formal terms, is a type of wild grass from tropical Asia classified as a type of panicum grass, and pioneers first discovered it in the Great Lakes region in 1843.
 Commonly known as the cockspur, barnyard millet, Japanese millet, or water grass, it occurs throughout Asian and African agricultural areas.
 It also grows along roadsides, ditches, railway lines, and disturbed areas such as gravel pits and dumps, and it accumulates in riverbanks and shorelines of lakes and ponds.

 Barnyard Grass-Echinochloa Has Many Uses, Most Especially As Livestock Feed, A Substitute For Rice, And An Ingredient In Medicine

 The people in southern Hokkaido were the first to domesticate the barnyard grass four thousand and five hundred years ago, using it as a warm-season grass for cattle fodder.
 Livestock owners feed them green to animals, providing fodder throughout the year.
-Hay made from this plant lasts up to six years, and the barnyard grass helps reclaim saline and alkaline areas.
-Wild animals such as rabbits, deer, and waterfowl rely on the barnyard grass for food, and humans eat some varieties of its grain in times of scarcity or in adulterating fennel.
+Hay made from this plant lasts up to six years, and this grass helps reclaim saline and alkaline areas.
+Wild animals such as rabbits, deer, and waterfowl rely on the grass for food, and humans eat some varieties of its grain in times of scarcity or in adulterating fennel.
 The young shoots serve as vegetables, and the plant extract is an ingredient in remedies for spleen disease.